Jona Lewie: Solo career

 Despite Lewie's continuing development as a songwriter and recording artist, he did not forget his early roots as a blues and boogie-woogie pianist evidenced by Lewie providing blues piano for albums by American blues singer-guitarists Arthur "Big Boy" Crudup (Roebuck Man released on United Artists) and Juke Boy Bonner (Things Ain't Right on Liberty) in the late 1960s and early 1970s.
 Also he accepted Bob Hall's invitations to the boogie-woogie piano parties that Hall threw in the seventies before he moved away from London.
 English boogie-woogie players of the period would often drop in to spend time with him, comparing notes and discussing styles.
 At one such party, Ian Stewart duetted with Bob Hall along with Lewie himself, all three in emulation of the master American triumvirate popular in the 1940s: Albert Ammons, Meade Lux Lewis and Pete Johnson.

-In August 1977, Lewie was in a pub filled with punk rockers when they learned of the passing of Elvis Presley.
+In August 1977, Lewie was in a pub filled with punk rockers when they learned of the death of Elvis Presley.
 Since Presley was considered a musical figure in the "boring old generation", the room of punks cheered with joy; Jona, who is a long time Elvis fan, immediately broke down, ran back home, and wrote "Elvis Presley Was the First Punk".

 Lewie's career continued to rise when he signed to Stiff Records in 1977.
 In 1980, following appearances on the Stiff package tours, he had a solo hit with the synthpop number "You'll Always Find Me in the Kitchen at Parties" co-written with fellow Brett Marvin member Keef Trouble, which he occasionally performed live with Kirsty MacColl on backing vocals.
 The song made the British Top 20.
 His next single, "Big Shot – Momentarily", was a hit in Germany but not in the UK.